Picture Picture

 Private Insurance

-Families who have private health insurance coverage through an employer sponsored plan or a plan purchased independently may have some dental coverage as a part of the plan benefit.
-Some employers offer separate dental coverage plans that employees can opt to purchase.
+Families who have private health insurance coverage through an employer-sponsored plan, or a plan purchased independently may have some coverage for dental expenses.
 All types of insurance plans come with materials that explain benefits, procedures for obtaining authorization of services, and addressing appeals and concerns.
 Families should read these materials and be aware of changes.
-Your employer, human resources department, and plan administrator are key sources for this type of information.
-Increasingly, employers are also sharing this type of information electronically.
+An employer, human resources department, and plan administrator are key sources for benefit information and authorization procedures.
 Families are encouraged to learn about what types of dental insurance might be available to them.

 Reduced Fee and Free Services